Zilliqa/dev-portal-old/docs/exchanges/exchange-managing-zrc2-tokens.md

 ---
 id: exchange-managing-zrc2-tokens
-title: Managing Fungible Tokens (ZRC-2) tokens
+title: Managing Fungible Tokens (ZRC-2)
 keywords:
 - zrc2
 - polling
 - exchanges
 - zilliqa
-description: Managing Fungible Tokens (ZRC-2) tokens
+description: Managing Fungible Tokens (ZRC-2)
 ---

 ---

-## Introduction of ZRC-2
+## Introduction to ZRC-2

 [ZRC-2](https://github.com/Zilliqa/ZRC/blob/master/zrcs/zrc-2.md) is the formal standard for Fungible Token in Zilliqa.
 It is an open standard for creating currencies on the Zilliqa blockchain.

-With ZRC-2 standard, it allows for functionaility like
+The ZRC-2 standard allows for functionalities like
-- mint/burn tokens
+- Minting/burning tokens
-- transfer of tokens from one account to another
+- Transferring tokens from one account to another
-- Query account token balance
+- Querying account token balance
-- Query total token balances
+- Querying total token balances
-- approving third party to spent a certain amount of token
+- Approving third party to spend a certain amount of tokens
-- etc.
+- Etc.

-## Example of ZRC-2
+## Examples of ZRC-2

 - [XSGD](https://www.zilliqa.com/xsgd) - the first Singapore dollar-pegged stablecoin built by Xfers
 - [gZIL](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md#governance-tokens-aka-gzil) - Governance ZIL token earned through Zilliqa Seed Node Staking Program

-## Checking whether a contract is ZRC-2 compliant
+## Checking Whether a Contract is ZRC-2 Compliant

-Before you start any integration with ZRC-2, it is important to check the smart contract to ensure it conform to the ZRC-2 stndard.
-Non-conformance to the standards may lead to composability issue with other contracts or DApp/exchange integration.
+Before you start any integration with ZRC-2, it is important to check the smart contract to ensure it conforms to the ZRC-2 standard.
+Non-conformance to the standard may lead to composability issues with other contracts or dApp/exchange integration.

-You can check the [ZRC-2 specification](../dev/dev-keys-zrc2-wallet-support#zrc-2-specification) section over the Developers section of our developer portal.
+Please check the [ZRC-2 specification](../dev/dev-keys-zrc2-wallet-support#zrc-2-specification) subsection in the Developers section of this developer portal.

 ## Contract Operations

-You can check [Integrating with ZRC-2 Fungible Tokens Contract](../dev/dev-keys-zrc2-wallet-support#integrating-with-zrc-2-fungible-tokens-contract) on how to get token balance and transferring of tokens.
+Please check the [Integrating with ZRC-2 Fungible Tokens Contract](../dev/dev-keys-zrc2-wallet-support#integrating-with-zrc-2-fungible-tokens-contract) subsection on how to get token balance and transfer tokens.

-## Tracking incoming ZRC-2 deposit
+## Tracking Incoming ZRC-2 Deposit

-To track whether is there any new **incoming deposit** of a specific ZRC-2 token,
+To track any new **incoming deposit** of a specific ZRC-2 token:
-1. Poll the blockchain block by block using API [`GetTxnBodiesForTxBlock`](../apis/api-transaction-get-txbodies-for-txblock) API and process each transactions,
+1. Poll the blockchain block by block using API [`GetTxnBodiesForTxBlock`](../apis/api-transaction-get-txbodies-for-txblock) API and process each transactions
 2. For each transaction in the TxBlock, perform the following:
    - Check whether `toAddr` matches the corresponding ZRC-2 token contract address.
-eg. contract address [a845c1034cd077bd8d32be0447239c7e4be6cb21](https://viewblock.io/zilliqa/address/0xa845c1034cd077bd8d32be0447239c7e4be6cb21) for gZIL ZRC-2 token
+For example, contract address [a845c1034cd077bd8d32be0447239c7e4be6cb21](https://viewblock.io/zilliqa/address/0xa845c1034cd077bd8d32be0447239c7e4be6cb21) for gZIL ZRC-2 token.
    - Check that the **success** field is set to `true`.
-If it is `failse`, it means that this transaction was not accepted by the network.
+If it is `false`, it means that this transaction was not accepted by the network.
    - Under `data`, look for `Transfer` or `TransferFrom` tag.
 Check the `value` to see whether it matches the base16 address format of your deposit address.
-- If it matches, `value` represents the amount of tokens that are being transferred to from the sender to your deposit address.
+   - If it matches, `value` represents the amount of tokens that are being transferred from the sender to your deposit address.
 :::note
-When handling `value`, please note the number of decimal placing used by the smart contract.
+When handling `value`, please note the number of decimal places used by the smart contract.
 :::

-3. **[Optional checks]** You can also check `event_logs` and ensure the following
+3. **[Optional checks]** You can also check `event_logs` and ensure the following:
    - `_eventname` matches `TransferSuccess` and `address` matches your deposit address
    - under `params` map,
       - vname `sender` refers to the sender of the transactions
       - vname `recipient` refers your deposit address
       - vname `amount` is the amount of token transferred

 Sample transaction receipt of a ZRC-2 token
 ```bash